denoming/esp32-tflite-wwd/README.md

 # Wake Word Detection

 The wake word detection sample for ESP32 boards.
 Present TensorFlow model is trained for "Marvin" word and provide quite high accuracy.
 The `model` subdir contains instructions how to train model for any other word.

+The project involde using ESP32 kind devices (e.g. Espressif ESP32 Dev Module) and INMP441 mems microphone with quite high quality.
+Particular pinout between ESP32 and mic is presented at `Configure` section.

 ## Prepare

-Clone TensorFlowLite micro components:
+### Clone TensorFlowLite micro components:
 ```sh
 $ git clone --recurse-submodules https://github.com/espressif/tflite-micro-esp-examples.git $HOME/tflite-micro
 $ cd <project-path>